MysteriousGuardian/Remote-RDP/parts/5_configuration-files.md

 # 5. Configuration Files

 The same procedure was done as part 4, however the client comes into play.
 In this project, my client is a Windows 10 laptop.
-To configure the client side, I will need to install WireGuard VPN.
+To configure the client side, I will need to install WireGuard VPN on Windows.
 From there, I can create and use my config file.
 By creating a new tunnel and following this template, the client side of configurations should be done:

 ```
 [Interface]